bengtmartensson/AGirs/README.md

 (which is the default, except for the Arduino Micro), the library is configured with support for the LCD display, regardless of the settings in `config.h`.

-## Code organization
-The `src` directory and its subdirectories contains relatively minor support routines.
-The main code is contained in the "examples".

 ## Hardware configuration
 I have written a [fairly detailed description](http://www.harctoolbox.org/arduino_nano.html)